Postgraduate Course: Responding to Global Crime and Insecurity (LAWS11293)

 On completion of this course, the student will be able to:

-- A broad sense of research literature across a range of disciplines dealing with international and transnational forms of crime and a strategy to access relevant literature.
+- A broad sense of research literature across a range of disciplines dealing with responses to international and transnational forms of crime and a strategy to access relevant literature.

 - An advanced understanding of different disciplinary logics in the fields of law and political science/international relations